Network Strategies in Election Campaigns: Introduction

 \section{Introduction}

-In the last years, opinion dynamics~[\onlinecite{loreto01}] has attracted the attention of many scientists and several models, to study the formation and the spreading of opinions, have been developed (e.g., [\onlinecite{krapviski01}][\onlinecite{sznajd01}][\onlinecite{holme01}][\onlinecite{bianconi01}]).
-In these dynamics, interactions among individuals and the topology of their network play a fundamental role~[\onlinecite{loreto01}][\onlinecite{miguel01}][\onlinecite{barrat01}].
-One of the most simple models of opinion dynamics is the voter model~[\onlinecite{redner01}].
-This latter describes a set of agents that change opinion over time by interacting among themselves.
+In the last years, opinion dynamics~\cite{loreto01} has attracted the attention of many scientists and several models, to study the formation and the spreading of opinions, have been developed (e.g., ~\cite{galam01,galam02,krapviski01,sznajd01,holme01,bianconi01}).
+In these dynamics, interactions among individuals and the topology of their network play a fundamental role~\cite{loreto01,miguel01,barrat01}.
+One of the most simple models of opinion dynamics is the voter model~\cite{redner01,galam02,galam03,serrano01}.
+The latter describes a set of agents that change opinion over time by interacting among themselves.
 The voter model allows to represent the evolution of a population toward consensus in the presence of different opinions.
-Moreover, this model can be implemented in several ways, with the aim to catch a particular character or behavior of real systems, as political elections[\onlinecite{gross01}][\onlinecite{miguel02}] and, more in general, competitions[\onlinecite{clifford01}][\onlinecite{miguel03}].
-In this work, we introduce a voter model, focused on political elections, for studying the strategies to gain the popular consensus.
-In the proposed model, there are two competitors that try to convince a community of agents.
-In turn, agents are neutral or have a preference for one competitor.
-Therefore, we consider a system with three possible opinions[\onlinecite{marvel01}].
-Agents are arranged in a network and they change opinion over time, by considering the opinions of their neighbors.
+In general, from a physical perspective, by this model it is possible to identify phase transitions in the system, as from a disordered state to an ordered one~\cite{mobilia01,vespignani01}; although as shown in~\cite{schweitzer01} also non-linear dynamics, that entails the system reaches a final phase characterized by the coexistence of different opinions, can be introduced.
+Moreover, the voter model can be implemented in several ways, with the aim to catch a particular character or behavior of real systems, as political elections~\cite{gross01,miguel02,petersen01} and, more in general, competitions~\cite{galam04,clifford01,miguel03}.
+In this work, we introduce a variant of the classical voter model, putting our attention on the case of political elections, in order to study the best strategies to gain the popular consensus.
+In the proposed model, there are two competitors (or candidates) that try to convince a community of agents.
+In turn, agents are neutral or they have a preference for one competitor.
+Therefore, we consider a system with three possible opinions~\cite{marvel01}.
+Agents are arranged in a network and they change opinion over time, by considering those of their neighbors.
 During the evolution of the system, competitors try to affect the opinion of agents by defining temporal connections with them.
-In particular, agents temporarily connected with competitors consider them as normal neighbors while compute their opinion.
-Therefore, each competitor considers very important to identify the best agents for generating these temporal connections.
-In this context, best agents are those that allow to increase the competitor's consensus as fast as possible in the whole population.
+In particular, agents temporarily connected with competitors consider them as normal neighbors while compute their next opinion.
+Therefore, each competitor considers very important to identify best agents for generating these temporal connections.
+In this context, best agents are those that allow to increase the candidate's consensus as fast as possible in the whole population.
+It is worth to note that the described dynamics is based on the structure of underlying adaptive networks~\cite{gross02,gross03,zschaler01}.
 We perform a comparison among different network strategies, used to perform the selection of agents.
-Results of numerical simulations show a relation between the best strategy and the topology of the agent networks.
-Moreover, we investigate whether the definition of network strategies should consider also the charisma of competitors.
+Results of numerical simulations show a relation between the best strategy and the topology of the agent network.
+Moreover, we investigate whether the definition of network strategies should consider also the competitors' charisma, as this quality is considered fundamental in social contexts.
 The remainder of the paper is organized as follows: Section~\ref{sec:model} introduces the proposed model, for studying network strategies to gain the popular consensus.
 Section~\ref{sec:results} shows results of numerical simulations.
 Finally, Section~\ref{sec:conclusions} ends the paper.